-This innovative practice embodies the idea of the City Brain project, which is to make the city “think” through AI and cloud computing technology and to optimize public services in real-time .
+This innovative practice embodies the idea of the City Brain project, which is to make the city “think” through AI and cloud computing technology and to optimise public services in real-time .

 Digital living through an intelligent connection in future cities

 A powerful AI engine not only helps strengthen the functioning system of a city but also enhances its self-learning and self-evolution capabilities.
-As the cities and users become interconnected through sensor technologies and smart devices, the future city is anticipated to move towards digitalization, networking, and intelligence in urban development.
+As the cities and users become interconnected through sensor technologies and smart devices, the future city is anticipated to move towards digitalisation, networking and intelligence in urban development.